- » Fertility & Abdominal Massage

 Click here to see a short video on the benefits of V-Steam!

-For those of you wishing to have a more in depth experience with my personal fertility support I am now offering my “Making Babies” Month Fertility Package through The YinOva Center.
+For those of you wishing to have a more in-depth experience with my personal fertility support, I am now offering my “Making Babies” Month Fertility Package.
 The package includes an initial 2 hour consultation with 3 follow up hour treatments.
-The discounted cost is $740.00.
+The discounted cost is $750.00.
 I also work with patients going through assisted fertility cycles.
-For more information on massage for fertility enhancement check out my blog in the YinOva Center archives Blog page online.